ropensci/bowerbird/README.md

 Bowerbird
 =========

-Sometimes it's desirable to have local copies of third-party data sets.
-This is common in ecology and the environmental sciences.
+Often it's desirable to have local copies of third-party data sets.
+This is particularly common in ecology and the environmental sciences.
 Bowerbird is an R package for maintaining a local collection of data sets from a range of data providers.

 Installing
 ----------